 We know all about cheat days.
 In fact, we use them all the time to justify poor eating choices.
 “I can eat this, it’s fine.
 Today will be my cheat day and I’ll start my diet strong tomorrow.”
 Sound familiar?

-The reasoning behind a cheat day is that it is necessary to prevent your metabolism from dropping due to entering “starvation mode” from dieting.
-But what if I told you that it was a myth? or that cheat days are unnecessary and are probably keeping you from losing weight?!
+Some people believe that a cheat day is necessary to prevent your metabolism from dropping due to entering “starvation mode” from dieting.
+But this is not entirely true & it actually may be keeping you from losing weight!

 The big concern is your resting metabolic rate(RMR).
 When we diet, we decrease our caloric intake to create a calorie deficit and to lose weight.